 Read time: 6 minutes

-And sometimes this process annoys the users of Outlook because attachments are easy to save, but embedded pictures require an extra step or two.
-Embedded pictures can be extracted by copying & saving or by using the Snipping Tool.
+This can sometimes be frustrating for Outlook users because it’s easy to save attachments, but embedded pictures need an extra step to get them out.
+You can extract embedded pictures by copying and saving them or by using a tool called the Snipping Tool.

 Outlook permits users to attach images either in the message body (which is also called an inline image) or as an attachment.

 The embedded Outlook image will be saved at the specified location.